rschristopher/rschristopher.github.io/src/criticisms/deflation.md

-What Bitcoin does is provide protection to your savings should overzealous central planners try to "fix" an economic contraction through debasement.
+What Bitcoin does is provide protection to your savings should overzealous central planners try to "fix" an economic contraction through debasement of your savings.
-Central planners believe they can help, and yet all they can do is make things worse and rationalize their failings into success narratives -- such as pretending world wars are good for an economy.
+Central planners believe they can help
+ (by spending money that's not theirs), and yet all they can do is make things worse and rationalize their failings into absurd narratives -- such as pretending world wars and depopulation are good for an economy.

 ## The Ugly Truth

-What Bitcoin can do during an economic contraction, is send *clear* price signals.
+What Bitcoin can do during an economic contraction is send *clear* price signals.
 We may not like the signal, but printing money to obscure the truth is a far worse option.
 Reality is not made by fiat, which is